dotnet/docs/docs/csharp/programming-guide/concepts/serialization/index.md

 Serialization allows the developer to save the state of an object and re-create it as needed, providing storage of objects as well as data exchange.
 Through serialization, a developer can perform actions such as:

-* Sending the object to a remote application by means of a web Service
+* Sending the object to a remote application by using a web service
 * Passing an object from one domain to another
 * Passing an object through a firewall as a JSON or XML string
 * Maintaining security or user-specific information across applications